Software Product Development Life Cycle

 1. Design

-Also Read: How To Choose The Right Custom Software Development Company
+Also Read: The Top Custom Software Development Companies in the USA

 Next comes the very crucial design process.
 The development team develops a thorough plan for the software’s functionality during this phase, including the user interface design, system architecture, and database design.